KureciPlatek/Project_BtRadio/00_Requirements_Inputs/TICKETS.md

 |HDW_30| *All* Create clean mock-up with breadbord and elements check that all HW works | WIP - Power Supply |
 |HDW_28| *Powersupply* Test that LM317 do bring enough power to supply board at full need | WIP |
 |HDW_37| *PCB* Send PCB to production, gather last required components, sold everything together | WIP |
+|HDW_39| *Schematic*  RP2040 actually has very low internal pull-up/down.
+100k is way too high and signal at RP2040 pin
+is too small.
+Check pull-up and pull down resistance of 10k or 4,7k are ok | WIP |

 **Resolved issues:**